RyanStan/ConiferOS/README.md

 ### FAT Filesystem
 The FAT filesystem is the only filesystem I've implemented so far.
 See [fat16.h](src/fs/fat/fat16.h).
-One very important thing to keep in mind with FAT16: Filename lengths have a strict limit: 8 characters for everything before the `.`, and 3 characters for the extension.
+One important thing to remember with FAT16: Filename lengths have a strict limit: 8 characters for everything before the `.`, and 3 characters for the extension.
 Forgetting this fact has caused me lots of pain numerous times.

 ### GDT
 The GDT is loaded into memory and initially configured with Code and Data segments in [boot.asm](src/boot/boot.asm).
 However, since the GDT must be modified again down the road, and interface for interacting with the GDT is provided in [gdt.h](src/gdt/gdt.h).
-Much like the Linux Kernel, ConiferOS doesn't make explicity use of segmentation, and instead has kernel/user code and data segments share the entire address space.
+Much like the Linux Kernel, ConiferOS doesn't make explicit use of segmentation, and instead has kernel/user code and data segments share the entire address space.

 ### Processes and Tasks
 A task is the CPU schedulable unit in ConiferOS.
 The task structure is defined in [task.h](src/task/task.h).
 Each task has it's own set of page tables.
 All runnable tasks are stored together in a linked list structure.
-A task structure also maintains its hardware context - registers.
-When we begin execution of a task, we load the values from registers structure into the hardware registers before calling iretd to drop into userland.
+The task structure is also responsible for maintaing a task's hardware context;  when we begin execution of a task, we load the values from the registers structure into the hardware registers before calling `iretd`` to drop into userland.

 A task is owned by a process.
-For now, a process only owns one task, but the intent was that a process can eventually own multiple process.
+For now, a process only owns a single task, but the intent was that a process can eventually own multiple process.
 The process structure is defined in [process.h](src/task/process.h).

-When a user attempts to load an executable with `process_load`, a process will be created which contains reference to that executable (`filename`).
+When a user loads an executable with `process_load`, a process image will be created from the specified executeable (`filename`).
 Binary executables and ELF executables are supported.
 When the kernel initializes a process, it will allocate space for the executable and the stack, and will map that memory into the page tables of the task that the process encapsulates.
 For example, see `process_map_task_memory` in [process.c](src/task/process.c).

 Eventually, I want to move away from the process abstraction.
-The Linux Kernel does not differentiate between processes and threads, or processes and tasks, and I do not want to either.
+The Linux Kernel does not differentiate between processes and tasks, and I do not want to either.

 ### Userland Functionality
 The function `process_load` and `task_exec` is used to move the CPU into user mode.